Goldman Sachs and Community Colleges: Teaming Up for Small Business Assistance

 Overcoming Obstacles

-• Access to Financial Capital – Goldman Sachs will invest $300 million in a combination of lending and donations to Community Development Financial Institutions to increase the amount of growth capital available to small businesses.
+• Access to Financial Capital, Goldman Sachs has invested in lending and support through Community Development Financial Institutions to increase the amount of growth capital available to small businesses.

-• Business Education – Additional education and training will be available to business owners through a partnership between Goldman Sachs, local community colleges, universities, and other educational institutions.
-Goldman Sachs has pledged $2 million for education efforts to be given to community colleges and other institutions committed to helping small businesses thrive in America through appropriate training and education.
+• Business Education, additional education and training are available to business owners through partnerships between Goldman Sachs, local community colleges, universities, and other educational institutions.

-• Networking and Mentoring Support – Goldman Sachs will work with local and national organizations to provide access to networking, advice and technical training for small business owners to help them grow their companies.
+• Networking and Mentoring Support, Goldman Sachs works with local and national organizations to provide access to networking, advice and technical training for small business owners to help them grow their companies.

 While all three of these factors are equally significant in the Goldman Sachs model, the business education facet is particularly powerful, especially due to its implementation through community colleges.